 Defamation of character is the act of publishing a statement that results in damage to the reputation of an individual or entity.
-Some laws govern defamation cases and the damages that you can seek can be financial compensation for financial loss.
 Although some states may litigate defamation criminally, most courts consider defamation lawsuits as a civil tort.
 There are two forms of defamation and their main difference lies in how they are conveyed:

 - Libel – It is a false statement published through writing, images, or any graphics in newspapers, magazines, social media platforms, review sites, etc.

 - Slander – It is a spoken false statement that is published through television or radio broadcast or overheard in a conversation.